Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 Moon cake molds with the pattern of the Guanghan Palace, home of Goddess Chang’e on the moon

 The fillings for the Cantonese version are traditionally of red bean, lotus paste or assorted nut with a medley of almonds, melon seeds, walnuts and dried winter melon.
-Also Osmanthus, Prunes, Rose, Rock sugar and Ginkgoes are used.

 Salty sweet and Spicy fillings are prepared with dried meat floss, Black sesames, Ham and Yolks.

-In China, traditional mooncakes are classified into many types depending on the origin and features, they are very different in terms of materials, cooking methods, appearances and flavors.
+In China, traditional moon cakes are classified into many types depending on the origin and features, they are very different in terms of materials, cooking methods, appearances and flavors.
 Here are a few popular types:

 • Cantonese-style,